krusoadi/PEP_V2/README.md

 ## Basic infos

-This project is made for my Prompt Engineering class atu BME.
+This project is made for my Prompt Engineering class at BME.
 With this project I've learned the basics of Spotipy and Openai python libraries.
-WIth this project I'm also learning how to use Github, and Github Copilot efficiently for my studies.
+In this project I'm also learning how to use Github, and Github Copilot efficiently for my studies.

 ## Used extensions, etc.